ImMnan/Helm-crane-k8s/README.md

   mount_path: "/var/cm"
 ```

+*This uses the same environment variables as CA_Bundle configration, therefore, either one can be used per deployment*

 #### [4.6] Adding gridProxy configuration

-- If you want to configure your crane installation to use [gridProxy](https://help.blazemeter.com/docs/guide/functional-run-gridproxy-over-https.htm?Highlight=grid%20proxy), make changes to this section of the `values.yaml` file.
+- If you plan to configure your crane installation to use [gridProxy](https://help.blazemeter.com/docs/guide/functional-run-gridproxy-over-https.htm?Highlight=grid%20proxy), make changes to the following section of the `values.yaml` file.
 Grid Proxy enables you to run Selenium functional tests in BlazeMeter without using a local server.
-You can run Grid Proxy over the HTTPS protocol using either of the following methods:
+You can run Grid Proxy over the HTTPS protocol using the following methods:

 ```yaml
 gridProxy: